-Lab - A Sandbox Lab is a single or group of Nodes that are made available to learners in their courses environment.
+Lab - A single or group of Nodes that are made available to learners in their courses environment.

 Locked - A status in Sandbox Builder where a lab has been submitted for approval or deployed.

-Machine Image - A copy of an already installed virtual machine operating system.
-These can be customized or "base" without significant changes from their stock setup.
+Machine Image - A copy of a pre-configured virtual machine operating system.
+These can be customized to deploy into your lab.